 Most photographic and print publication work involves operating within rectangular frames.
 The relationship of width to height is the aspect ratio, expressed as, for example, 1:1 for a square, 1:1.5 for a 6 x 9 book, or 1:2 for a sheet that is twice as wide as it is tall.
-Conventionally, the width is stated first: that 6 x 9 book is in portrait format, whereas a 9 x 6 book would be landscape, bound on the short side, and most inconvenient to read.
+Conventionally, the width is stated first: that 6 x 9 book is in portrait format, whereas a 9 x 6 book would be landscape, bound on the short side (and quite inconvenient to read).

 A special case is the golden section or golden ratio, a rectangle with the proportion 1:1.618 (between 3/5ths and 5/8ths).
 In this rectangle the smaller dimension is to the larger as the larger is to the sum.
 In other words, 1 is to 1.618 as 1.618 is to 2.618.
 And as 2.618 is to 4.236, and so on.
 This relationship, which can be extended indefinitely, was known since classical times, and it underlies the Fibonacci Series and the modular architecture of Le Corbusier, among other expressions.
 Gustav Theodor Fechner, a German scientist, studied people’s responses to rectangular shapes in 1876 and concluded that the golden section is the most pleasing, though his methodology and results have been questioned.
 But other aspect ratios also have historic and aesthetic associations.

-I am not aware of any cameras that produce images in the relationship 1:1.618.
+I am not aware of any cameras that produce images in the relationship 1:1.618 by default.
 The most common photographic formats, from squarest to widest, are these:

 The square format, for photographers, is associated with relatively high-end cameras such as Hasselblads, though it was also used in some cheaper cameras.
 My first camera as a child was a cheap Kodak that shot in a square format.
 Square is an aspect that tends to say “photography,” since few traditional paintings used a square format.
 Square photos often crop their subject more aggressively than was common in fine art.
 The square format can also have a contemporary association, since many profile photos and logos on the web fit within square frames, and this was the default and for a long time the only option on Instagram.

 5:4 (4:5 = 1:1.25)